-I wanted to make this recipe dairy-free and I wasn't thrilled with the taste compatibility with the dairy-free shredded cheeses I had available.
-If you wanted to add a cheesy topping (dairy-free or regular) to your tuna noodle casserole we have two options.
+If you want to add a cheesy topping (dairy-free or regular) to your tuna noodle casserole you have two options.

-Option 2: Mix the shredded cheese and the breadcrumbs and pop under the broiler until the cheese has melted and the breadcrumbs have crisped up, 3-4 minutes.
+Broiler Option - Mix the shredded cheese and the breadcrumbs and pop under the broiler until the cheese has melted and the breadcrumbs have crisped up, about 3 to 4 minutes.

-Stovetop gluten-free tuna noodle leftovers can be stored, covered, in the fridge for 3-4 days.
-Reheat on the stove with a 1/4 cup of water.
+Stovetop tuna noodle leftovers can be stored, covered in an airtight container, in the fridge for 3-4 days.
+Reheat on the stove with a ¼ cup of water.